The Rumor Mill

-That was true in the 1970s, perhaps when aerospace was out major claim to fame.
+That was true in the 1970s, perhaps when aerospace was our major claim to fame.
 While aerospace continues to be an important part of our economy, far more people work in information and communication technology than aerospace these days.
-Companies like Amazon, Microsoft, Facebook, Google and thousands of other ICT companies are prime drivers these days.
+Companies like Amazon, Microsoft, Facebook, Google and thousands of other ICT companies are prime drivers of this “information economy.”
 Other sectors such as life science, advanced manufacturing, clean tech, agriculture/food manufacturing and maritime have added tremendous diversity to our economy.
-And we’re not even mentioning new clusters such as biotech, commercial space, autonomous vehicles and unmanned systems.
-You have to admit though that our first act – ushering in the age of affordable commercial jet travel – wasn’t too shabby.
+And we’re not even mentioning new clusters such as biotech, commercial space, unpiloted systems and next-gen fuels.
+But you have to admit though that our first act – ushering in the age of affordable commercial jet travel – wasn’t too shabby.

 #3 It rains all the time.